BIOMECHANICS & ORTHOPAEDIC INTERVENTION

 Funded by the Orthopaedic Institute and the British Elbow and Shoulder Society.
 Consumables and equipment are being provided free of charge by Lavender Medical.

-Tennis elbow is a common condition that causes lateral elbow pain.
+Tennis Elbow is a common overuse syndrome that causes lateral elbow pain.
 It is associated with repetitive activity at work and play and is thought to be caused by micro-tears in the tendons of the elbow.
-Although many cases resolve over a period of 3 months, either with or without non-surgical treatments such as rest, exercises and bracing, other treatments may be necessary such as corticosteroid injections or surgery.
+Although many cases resolve over a period of 3 months either with or without non-surgical treatments such as rest, exercises and bracing, other treatments such as steroid injections or surgery may be necessary.

 Either whole blood can be injected, or a fragment known as platelet-rich plasma (PRP) can be separated from the red blood cells and then injected.
-PRP may have a more effective tendon repair potential compared to whole blood however there is a lack of well-designed studies to support this.
+PRP may have a more effective tendon repair potential compared to whole blood, however there is a lack of well-designed studies to support this and there remains variable evidence on whether whole blood or PRP is beneficial to patients with Tennis Elbow.

 2